For scalp with dandruff

 Dry dandruff appears as dry fine grey scales, which are obviously anti-aesthetic (the classic white mantle on clothes), and is accompanied by itching without there being any particular signs of skin irritation.

 Oily dandruff is characterized by scales impregnated with grease which adhere to the scalp.
-Very often this anti-aesthetic condition is accompanied by itching and redness and can degenerate into actual pathologies such as seborroic dermatitis.
+Very often this anti-aesthetic condition is accompanied by itching and redness and can degenerate into actual pathologies such as seborrheic dermatitis.